What Is Application Lifecycle Management?

 It helps you set the right requirements — and make sure they are met.
 It helps you improve the development process — and make sure your product is thoroughly tested as you go.
 And, most important, it helps everyone on your team stay on the same page.

-The most effective application lifecycle management is done by using ALM tools.
+Using ALM tools is the most effective way to do it.
 The best ALM tools will cover your entire project lifecycle, from end to end.
 And integrating ALM tools into your development process will be the best way to get visibility — and traceability — across the development lifecycle.

-Here are the top four you can expect if you do ALM effectively.
+Here are the top four you can expect if you do ALM effectively with a dedicated application lifecycle management tool.

-One of the biggest benefits of application lifecycle management is faster releases.
+One of the biggest benefits of ALM is faster releases.
 After all, the sooner customers get your product, the better.

 By doing ALM with the right tools, you’ll be able to effectively plan your release and get the best possible product to market on time.